vasil7112/VLOBBY_Network/README.md

 Thanks alot for reading this thread, and i hope for the best.

 The project is still at PRE-ALPHA, not alot things have been added and the project won't be finished lightning-fast, but small steps will finally finish it.

-Merry Christmas to everybody and i hope that you had a wonderful year.

-**** If this is an incorrect forum i would be glad if i get notified before the thread removal.  ****